-Michael Dirda received the 1993 Pulitzer Prize for his essays and reviews in The Washington Post Book World.
-He is currently a weekly columnist for The Post as well as a frequent contributor to The New York Review of Books, the online Barnes & Noble Review, The Times Literary Supplement and several other literary periodicals.
-As a senior editor for The Washington Post Book World, he oversaw its monthly coverage of science fiction and fantasy from 1978 until 2003.
+Michael Dirda received the 1993 Pulitzer Prize for his essays and reviews in Michael Dirda received the 1993 Pulitzer Prize for his essays and reviews in The Washington Post Book World.
+He is currently a weekly columnist for The Post and an occasional contributor to several literary periodicals.
+As a senior editor at Book World, he oversaw—among other duties—its monthly coverage of science fiction and fantasy from 1978 until 2003.

-Dirda is the author of Readings: Essays and Literary Entertainments (Indiana, 2000), An Open Book: Chapters from a Reader's Life (Norton, 2003, Recorded Books audio version, 2008; Winner of the Ohioana Book Award for nonfiction), Bound to Please: Essays on Great Writers and Their Books (Norton, 2004; Los Angeles Times Book Award finalist in Current Affairs); Book by Book: Notes on Reading and Life (Henry Holt, 2006); Classics for Pleasure (Harcourt, 2007), and On Conan Doyle (Princeton, 2011; Edgar Award for biography/criticism).
-"Messing Around with The Wind in the Willows" (in The New York Review of Books) received the 2012 Boydston Prize for the best essay on textual editing published during the previous two years (awarded by the Association for Documentary Editing).
-Dirda is now at work on a book about popular fiction in the late 19th and early20th century, tentatively titled The Great Age of Storytelling (Knopf, forthcoming).
+Dirda’s own books include Readings: Essays and Literary Entertainments (Indiana, 2000), An Open Book: Chapters from a Reader's Life (Norton, 2003, winner of the Ohioana Book Award for nonfiction), Bound to Please: Essays on Great Writers and Their Books (Norton, 2004) Book by Book: Notes on Reading and Life (Henry Holt, 2006), Classics for Pleasure (Harcourt, 2007), On Conan Doyle (Princeton, 2011, winner of the 2012 Edgar Award for biography/criticism) and Browsings: A Year of Reading, Collecting and Living with Books (Pegasus, 2012).
+Dirda is now finishing a book about late 19th and early 20th-century popular fiction in Britain, tentatively titled The Great Age of Storytelling.

 Dirda graduated with Highest Honors in English from Oberlin College (1970), received a Fulbright grant to teach in Marseille (1970–71), and earned an M.A.
 (1975) and Ph.D.
 (1977) from Cornell University in Comparative Literature (concentrating on medieval studies and European romanticism).
-In 2002 Dirda was invested in The Baker Street Irregulars as "Langdale Pike."
-In 2008, he was Critic Guest of Honor at Capclave.
-He has taught at several colleges, most recently the University of Maryland (a two-semester course on the adventure novel, 2011, 2012).
 He and Marian Peck Dirda, senior prints and drawings conservator at the National Gallery of Art, have three grown sons, Christopher, Michael and Nathaniel.